LinogeFly/hide-unwanted-streams-on-twitch/README.md

 # Known issues

 # TODO
-- Add support for blocking games
 - Add tests for CSS selectors
 - Add tests for Regular Expressions
-- Add test-cases.md document
-- Consider refactoring classes because there are a lot of places with `var self = this;` lines.
-Perhaps check how to use $.extend function.
 - Rename ".chrome" and ".userscript" to "_chrome" and "_userscript" respectively.
 Names that start with "." are considered hidden, didn't know that :)
 - Blocked items should be shown in alphabetical order in Settings window.
 - Try to improve performance of hiding functions for cases when a lot of channels and games are added to the block lists.